Archive for 'Seagarden'

 First Day of Spring in the Seagarden

-Posted 01 September 2010 | By Emily Davidow | Categories: Animals, Container Gardening, Flowers, Gardening, Plants, Seagarden, Seasons | Comments Off
+Posted 01 September 2010 | By | Categories: Animals, Container Gardening, Flowers, Gardening, Plants, Seagarden, Seasons | Comments Off on First Day of Spring in the Seagarden

 September 1 is the first day of Spring in New Zealand.
 That’s still hard to wrap my Northern hemisphere-raised head around, but the garden’s been sending signs for a couple of weeks that it’s so.
 The nights are still cold, but each morning brightens a little earlier, accompanied by the sound of tui birds.
 Here are some more clues: